MountEverest75/CarND-Advanced-Lane-Lines/writeup_template.md

 The orchestrate_image_stream() performs the same functionality of control break processing from previous fit to build piple for the videos.

-####5.
-Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+5.Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 The radius of curvature calculation has been performed based on the suggested website link in the lessons that can be accessed by [clicking here](http://www.intmath.com/applications-differentiation/8-radius-curvature.php).
 This logic can be found code cells#18 and 19 in the IPython notebook.
 The idea is the convert pixels to meters has been borrowed from the following [blog post](https://medium.com/@jeremyeshannon/udacity-self-driving-car-nanodegree-project-4-advanced-lane-finding-f4492136a19d#.bkk0d0vw3).